AP-Skill-Development-Corporation/Vemu-Institute-Python-ECE-Secondyear-07-06-2021/README.md

 - Don't give spaces between rollnumber and name (only - single minus or hyphen character)
 - Make sure roll number should match with the registered roll number
 - Required attendance minimum 120 minutes out of 150 minutes session
-- Attendance sheet reference purpose only(make sure to follow above instructions to get present) → [clickHere]
+- Attendance sheet reference purpose only(make sure to follow above instructions to get present) → []()

 # Day1 Introduction to Python and Software Installation (07-June-2021):